apache/cxf/distribution/src/main/release/samples/ws_security/ut_sign/README.txt

 After running the client, terminate the server process.

-To remove the code generated from the WSDL file and the .class files, either delete the build directory and its contents or run:
+To remove the code generated from the WSDL file and the .class files, delete the build directory and its contents.

-  ant clean